MonaNaamani/Programming-Notes/JavaScript.md

 Double and single quotes are “simple” quotes.
 There’s practically no difference between them in JavaScript.
 Backticks are “extended functionality” quotes.
 They allow us to embed variables and expressions into a string by wrapping them in `${…}`. a template literal is wrapped by backticks ` (this key is usually located on the top of your keyboard, left of the 1 key).
 Inside the template literal, you’ll see a placeholder, ${...}.
 The value of ... is inserted into the template literal.

+**String Methods**: A method is a bit of functionality that is built into the language or into specific data types.
+JavaScript counts positions from zero.
+First position is 0.
+Second position is 1.

+- `String length`: The length property returns the length of a string

+- `String slice()`: slice() extracts a part of a string and returns the extracted part in a new string. text.slice(7,13) If you omit the second parameter, the method will slice out the rest of the string.
+If a parameter is negative, the position is counted from the end of the string text.slice(-12)

+- `String substring()`: substring() is similar to slice().
+The difference is that start and end values less than 0 are treated as 0 in substring().

+- `String substr()`: substr() is similar to slice().
+The difference is that the second parameter specifies the length of the extracted part.If the first parameter is negative, the position counts from the end of the string.

+- `String replace()`: The replace() method replaces a specified value with another value in a string. let text = "Please visit Microsoft!";let newText = text.replace("Microsoft", "W3Schools"); The replace() method does not change the string it is called on.
+The replace() method returns a new string.
+The replace() method replaces only the first match.
+To replace case insensitive, use a regular expression with an `/i` flag (insensitive) /MICROSOFT/i.
+To replace all matches, use a regular expression with a `/g` flag (global match)

 #### 2. Number

 There are many operations for numbers, e.g. multiplication *, division /, addition +, subtraction -, and so on.